Prabuddha-B/Prabuddha-B/README.md

 - 💞️ I’m looking to collaborate on Exciting coding projects, innovative data science experiments, and anything challenging the status quo.
 - 📫 How to reach me ptb25803@gmail.com or connect with me on LinkedIn.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Did you know I’m an undergraduate at the University of Peradeniya - Sri Lanka?
-I’m passionate about coding and problem-solving, and I am always eager to turn complex problems into elegant solutions.
+- ⚡ Fun fact: Call me as PT

 <!---
 Prabuddha-B/Prabuddha-B is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.